Spring 2025

 Prerequisites: ENGL 1007 or 1010 or 1011 or 2011.

-We will explore witchcraft and savagery from the Renaissance to modern times.
-We will begin by examining how Renaissance and early modern Europeans conceptualized “civilization” and “primitivism.”
+We will explore the themes of nature and wilderness, the savage and the civilized in a wide range of literary and cultural artifacts.
+We will examine how Renaissance and early modern Europeans conceptualized “civilization,” “primitivism,” and “wilderness.”
 From witches who threatened an orderly Christian world to savages and cannibals who menaced society, Europeans and their descendants were fascinated by ideas of the uncivilized other.
+At the same time, were enticed by the natural riches of lands beyond their borders.

 1201: Introduction to American Studies